AFRICA

 1) Is a merger control regulation in force?

 Yes.
-The UK merger control regime is governed by the provisions of the Enterprise Act 2002 ("Enterprise Act")
+The UK merger control regime is governed by the provisions of the Enterprise Act 2002 ("Enterprise Act").

 2) Which authorities enforce the merger control regulation?

 The Competition and Markets Authority (the "CMA") is the authority responsible for reviewing mergers in the UK.
+Decisions of the CMA may be appealed to the Competition Appeal Tribunal.

 3) Relevant regulations and guidelines with links:

-UK merger control is governed by the Enterprise Act.
-The CMA has released the following guidelines:
+The CMA has published the following guidelines:

-Interim Measures in Merger Investigations (June 2019)
+Interim Measures in Merger Investigations (December 2021)

 Guidelines on the CMA's mergers intelligence function (December 2020)

-Guidance for requests for internal documents in merger investigations (15 January 2019)
+Guidance for requests for internal documents in merger investigations (January 2019)

 Merger Remedies (December 2018)

-Mergers: Exceptions to the duty to refer (December 2018)
+Mergers: Exceptions to the duty to refer (April 2024)

 Administrative penalties: Statement of Policy on the CMA’s approach (January 2014)